-A family in Apple Valley suffered the loss of 76 yea76-year-oldd S. Olson because a female drunk driver was texting while driving drunk.
+A family in Apple Valley suffered the loss of 76 yea76-year-old S. Olson because a female drunk driver was texting while driving drunk.
 Mr. Olson was standing outside his home when he was struck and killed by a passing car.
-The drunk driver lost control and crashed through a fence and a wall before striking Mr. Olson.
+The drunk driver lost control and crashed into a fence and a wall before striking Mr. Olson.

 The horror of this accident for this family was compounded when several weeks earlier a family member was killed in a motorcycle accident.

 Despite decades of education, warnings and legal prohibitions against drinking and driving, and more recently the restrictions against texting and driving, this accident happened by one person violating several laws prohibiting these dangerous behaviors.
 Did these laws help the Olson family?
 Unfortunately, they did not.
 These same laws provide no benefits to those injured by violators of such laws.

 The Right to Recover Damages from Negligent Drivers